 Tim O’Brien, “The Things They Carried”

 This is the title essay from O’Brien’s collection, The Things They Carried.
 It’s technically labeled a work of fiction, but because the themes and anecdotes are pulled from O’Brien’s own experience in the Vietnam War, it blurs the lines between fact and fiction enough to be included here.
-(I’m admittedly predisposed to this classification because my writing professor included it on our creative nonfiction syllabus.)
+(I’m admittedly predisposed to this classification because a college writing professor of mine included it on our creative nonfiction syllabus.)
 The essay paints an intimate portrait of a group of soldiers by listing the things they each carry with them, both physical and metaphorical.
 It contains one of my favorite lines in all of literature: “They all carried ghosts.”

 Multi-Media Short Memoirs